maneesh2425/RDataProject2/README.md

 	 - contains variable names, and their descriptions, and any calculations performed on them

  - "Data2.txt"
-	 - -contains the data for the averages calculated in the final step of the project
+	 - contains the data for the averages calculated in the final step of the project